Frequently Asked Questions

 How can I provide feedback?

-The feedback will guide updates to the Standard and oversight system that will be shared for a second round of public consultation in 2025.
 Subscribe to our newsletter to receive updates on the next stage of the process.

 How long will the Public Consultation last for?